mesqueeb/Asyncify/README.md

 ```

 `Asyncify` is a utility class designed to convert callback-based asynchronous methods into Swift's `async/await` pattern.

-This class is useful for adapting existing asynchronous code that uses callback functions / completion handlers to the newer `async/await` syntax in Swift,
-simplifying concurrency management in your codebase.
+This class is useful for adapting existing asynchronous code that uses callback functions / completion handlers to the newer `async/await` syntax in Swift, simplifying concurrency management in your codebase.

-Usage Example for a Swift Function:
+## Usage

 Suppose you have a function that performs an asynchronous operation using a completion handler to deliver its result.
 You can use `Asyncify` to wrap this function and call it using Swift's `async/await` syntax.